hashicorp/terraform-provider-aws/website/docs/r/route53_resolver_endpoint.html.markdown

 The `ip_address` object supports the following:

 * `subnet_id` - (Required) The ID of the subnet that contains the IP address.
-* `ip` - (Optional) The IP address in the subnet that you want to use for DNS queries.
+* `ip` - (Optional) The IPv4 address in the subnet that you want to use for DNS queries.
+* `ipv6` - (Optional) The IPv6 address in the subnet that you want to use for DNS queries.

 ## Attributes Reference